StephenMP/ts-notus-nextjs/README.md

 * [Resources](#resources)

 ## Documentation
-The documentation for the Notus NextJS is hosted at <a href="https://www.creative-tim.com/learning-lab/tailwind/nextjs/overview/notus?ref=nnjs-readme" target="_blank">website</a>.
+The documentation for the Notus NextJS is hosted at <a href="https://www.creative-tim.com/learning-lab/tailwind/nextjs/overview/notus?ref=nnjs-readme" target="_blank" rel="noreferrer">website</a>.

 ## Browser Support